-How to Set Default Account Picture to All Users in Windows 10
+Set Default Account Picture to All Users in Windows 11 or 10

 Method-1: Through Registry Editor

-Step-1: Go to the Cortana box beside Start menu and type regedit.
+Step-1: Click Search and type regedit.
 Press the Enter key and it guides you directly to the Registry Editor.

 Step-2: In the Registry Editor, browse to the following path from the left pane:

-Step-3: Quickly jump up to the right side and execute a right-click on an empty area.
+Step-3: Quickly jump up to the right side and right-click on an empty area.
 Hover the mouse over New and click DWORD (32-bit) Value as indicated in the given image.

 Note – In the case of running 64-bit Windows, creating for 32-bit DWORD serves the same.